Matthew 26

 [21] and as they were eating, He said to them, Truly I say to you, that one of you will betray Me.

-Comments Matthew 26:21 This verse indicates that the Lord told His disciples, but He never revealed the name; even if the person will do bad things, the Lord will never reveal it.
+Comments Matthew 26:21 This verse lets us know that the Lord Jesus has told His disciples about the betrayer, but He never revealed the name.
+Even though the person will do bad things, the Lord will never reveal it.
 Whatever they know, they cannot do anything about it, but they can cause damage.
-If the Lord mentioned who would betray Him, all the disciples would go over that person and make the things that had to happen be affected and not happen as it was written.
+If the Lord has mentioned who will betray Him, all the disciples will go over that person, and make the things that had to happen be affected, and not happen as it was written.

 [22] And being grieved exceedingly, they began to say to Him, each one, Is it I, Lord?

-Comments Matthew 26:22 This verse shows the natural way humans are: they always want to know more, just want to know.
+Comments Matthew 26:22 This verse shows the natural way in humans: they always want to know more; they just want to know.

 [23] And answering He said, The one having dipped the hand with Me in the dish, the same will betray Me.

-For the Lord’s Supper, there was a table, but no chairs, all sat on the floor during the Passover.
+For the Lord’s Supper, there was a table but no chairs; all sat on the floor during the Passover.
 Each disciple had his own individual bowl and took food from the big bowl on the table.
-“The one having dipped the hand with Me in the dish,” here, the Lord means the one that shares with Him from the bowl (dish) in the middle of the table.
-The Lord Jesus did not identify the one here; He just told them that it was one of the disciples.
-At that time, the Lord did not want to reveal the person who would betray Him, but everyone was there; the ear had heard the Lord's warning that one of them would betray Him.
-The person who will betray heard the Lord but ignored and went to do the great sin anyhow.
-It is not the Lord who chose; even though he heard, he still went to do it by his own will.
-This is when humans want to sin; even though they hear the voice of the Lord inside, they still go to do against it.
+“The one having dipped the hand with Me in the dish,” here, the Lord means that the one betraying Him was one who shared with Him from the bowl (dish) in the middle of the table.
+Here, He did not identify the one; He just said it was one of the disciples.
+At that time, the Lord did not want to reveal who the person was, but everyone was there; their ears had heard; the Lord warned that one of them would betray Him.
+The person who would betray heard the Lord but ignored Him and went to do the great sin anyhow.
+It is not the Lord who chose; even though the person heard, he still went to do of his own will.
+This is when humans want to sin; even though they hear the voice of the Lord within, they still go and do what is against the Lord.

 [24] The Son of Man goes, even as it is written of Him; but woe to that man through whom the Son of Man is betrayed!
 Better would it be for him if that man had not been born.

-Comments Matthew 26:24 The Lord has tried to help Judas think about what he is going to do.
-It would be better for him never to be born than to do the things he did.
-He did not come to follow the Lord Jesus because of faith of heart in the Lord; he just came expecting to be important, he never had faith from his heart.
-That is why it is better never to be born than to be born and do the great sin.
-Remember, punishment is for eternity, and that is why the Lord had mercy for the betrayer; the Lord knows eternal punishment is hard.
-This verse itself has warned humans as well: after you come and be baptized and walk away from the Lord, it is a betrayer’s action.
+Comments Matthew 26:24 The Lord has tried to help Judas think about what he was going to do; it would have been better for him never to have been born than to do what he did (betray the Lord Jesus).
+He did not come to follow the Lord Jesus because of a heart of faith in the Lord; he just came to expect to be important; he never had faith from his heart.
+That is why it would have been better never to be born than to be born and commit the great sin; remember, punishment for eternity.
+That is why the Lord had mercy on the betrayer, because the Lord knows the eternity of punishment is hard.
+This verse itself warns all humans: after you come and are baptized in water in the name of the Trinity of God, and if you walk away from the Lord, it is a betrayer’s action.

 [25] And Judas, who betrayed Him, answering said, Is it I, Rabbi?
 He says to him, You have said.

 Comments Matthew 26:25 “You have said.”
 The Lord had said that it wasn’t the Lord’s choice to choose him to be a betrayer, but Judas himself chose to betray the Lord by his own free will; it was not the Lord’s will for him.
-This verse shows that it is not the Lord’s will for him to be a betrayer.
-The Lord chose him to be among His disciples to deter his mind.
-The Lord gives everyone a chance to be saved; you just need to turn away from doing bad things, but still, you have the free will to choose what to do.
-Even though the Lord gave a path to walk away from doing bad, but the betrayer chose to walk in his own heart.
-The Lord chose him to be a disciple to give him a chance to do good, but it didn’t go into his heart.
-If the Lord hadn’t chosen him, he would still do bad.
-He heard the Lord say that it is better not to be born than betray Him, but the betrayer still chose to commit the great sin of betraying the Lord.
+This verse shows that it was not the Lord’s will for him to be a betrayer.
+The Lord chose him to be among His disciples to deter his mind from doing evil.
+The Lord gives everyone a chance to be saved; you just have to turn away from doing bad.
+But, you still have free will to choose to do bad even if the Lord gives a path to walk away from doing bad, and the betrayer chose to walk in his own heart.
+The Lord chose him to be a disciple and give him a chance to do good, but it didn’t take hold in his heart.
+If the Lord hadn’t chosen him, he would still have done bad.
+He heard the Lord say that it is better not to be born than betray Him, but the betrayer still chose to commit the great sin of betraying the Lord Jesus.

 [26] And while they were eating, Jesus took bread, and blessed, broke it, and having given to the disciples, He said, Take, eat; this is My body.

-Comments Matthew 26:26 Not every verse will have a hidden meaning; here it is as written.
+Comments Matthew 26:26 Not every verse will have a hidden meaning; here, the meaning is as it is written.
 Q: What is the significance of breaking bread for a Christian?
 A: The bread that we break should be unleavened bread.
-Many places in the Bible take significant meaning between leavened and unleavened bread, but the Lord used unleavened bread.
-When He broke the bread and shared it with the disciples, it represented His human body, and that is all that we should think about.
+Many places in the Bible take significant meaning between leaven and unleavened bread, but the Lord used unleavened bread.
+When He broke the bread and shared it with the disciples, it represented His human body; and that is all we should think about when breaking the bread at the Lord’s Supper.

 [27] And He took a cup, and having given thanks, gave to them, saying, Drink of it, all of you;